evinosheaforward/ecoinfo/README.md

-# My Personal website - evinoshea
+# My Personal website - ecoinfo -- to be: react app

-Things you may want to cover:

-* Ruby Version: 2.5

-* Building, running, and testing are all scripts in

 ```
 scripts/